virtualmlnet/hackathon-2021/README.md

 ## Schedule

-To accomodate different locations, this year we'll have two kick-offs:
+To accomodate different locations, this year we'll have two kickoff streams:

 - 19:00 UTC +11
 - 16:00 UTC -4